If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 A Korean translator deals with written information.
 But, an interpreter only works with spoken language.

-Another way to put it, translation involves changing written texts.
+Another way to put it is that translation involves changing written texts.
 On the other hand, interpretation focuses on spoken words.
 So, a translator’s role does not overlap with an interpreter’s.

-When a foreigner speaks on official business, you will see an interpreter along with them.
-Sometimes, when the language barrier stops, successful verbal dialogue.
+When a foreigner speaks on official business, you will see an interpreter.
+Sometimes, when the language barrier stops, successful verbal dialogue occurs.

 Interpretation is more complex as one needs to know what someone is saying in their language.
-Then, tell everything in another language different from the original speaker’s.
+Then, one must tell everything in a language different from the original speaker’s.

 They pay interpreters more than translators because of the job difficulties.
 That is because they need accuracy and pro-activeness.